 Does Making Tax Digital apply to me as a self-employed tradesperson?

-If your gross self-employment income exceeds £50,000 per year, Making Tax Digital for Income Tax applies to you from April 2026.
+If your qualifying income — gross self-employment income plus any gross rental income — exceeds £50,000 per year, Making Tax Digital for Income Tax applies to you from April 2026.
 The threshold drops to £30,000 from April 2027 and £20,000 from April 2028.
 If you're below £20,000, HMRC has not yet confirmed a mandatory date — but getting set up early is still a good idea.

 What counts as 'digital records' under Making Tax Digital?